-Another aspect that you will need to consider is the material that you plan to use as these will differ based on the above factors.
-For example, if you did want to create a more private space that felt more like an extension of your home rather than a conservatory, then your design should maximise brickwork and include a fully tiled roof.
-Whereas, for those who adore the traditional aesthetic of a conservatory, a glazed space would be a sought-after option.
+Another aspect that you will need to consider is the material you plan to use, as these will differ based on the above factors.
+For example, if you want to create a more private space that feels more like an extension of your home than a conservatory, your design should maximise brickwork and include a fully tiled roof.
+Whereas, for those who adore the traditional aesthetic, a glazed space would be a sought-after option.
 In this instance, you will then need to determine what glazing type is best, whether this may be thermally efficient glass or those with a slight tint to prevent glare.

-Along with roofing and walls, it will also prove beneficial to research into the window frame and door materials.
-Over our many years of experience installing conservatories in Buckingham and the local areas, we have noticed the significant increase in the use of uPVC. uPVC is not only reliable and durable, but it will also remain in perfect condition with little need for maintenance.
+Along with roofing and walls, it will also prove beneficial to research the window frame and door materials.
+Over our many years of experience installing conservatories, we have noticed a significant increase in the use of uPVC. uPVC is not only reliable and durable, but it will also remain in perfect condition with little need for maintenance.
+For this reason, we supply and fit uPVC conservatories, doors and windows in Buckingham and the surrounding areas, allowing our clients to take advantage of this long-lasting solution.
 For more details on the benefits of uPVC windows and doors, take a look at Windsulation.

-The difference between the two is relatively straightforward; a conservatory is primarily glass with glazing covering not only more than 50% of the walls but also 75% of the roof at a minimum.
+The difference between the two is relatively straightforward; a conservatory is primarily glass with glazing covering more than 50% of the walls and 75% of the roof at a minimum.
 An orangery, on the other hand, is designed as a brickwork structure with large windows and a roof with less than 50% glazing.
 They combine features of both a conservatory and a small extension, often with a roof lantern instead of a fully glazed roof.
-Spending time researching into the two and comparing examples will help you to determine which option you plan to go ahead with.
+Spending time researching the two and comparing examples will help you to determine which option you plan to go ahead with.

-Once you are confident that a conservatory is the best route for you, its time to begin shortlisting styles that fit with your vision.
+Once you are confident that a conservatory is the best route for you, it’s time to begin shortlisting styles that fit your vision.
 Luckily, there are now a number of different conservatory types, each of which boasts different features.
-The most popular include the following:
+The most popular amongst our clients include the following:

 For those who are hoping to stick with the most traditional conservatory style, a Victorian design would be the best-fitting route.
 Designed to encapsulate the ornate architecture of the Victorian age, this conservatory type features multi-faceted walls and a high roof, complete with decorative touches.
 As the majority of the build is glazed, a Victorian conservatory allows you to maximise on natural light, enjoying a full view of the outdoors.
 This is ideal for families who enjoy spending a lot of time in their garden during the warmer months, hosting BBQ’s and socialising with loved ones.

 Another style that links with the Georgian era is a gable conservatory, which is very similar in appearance to the design mentioned above, yet with a few slight differences.
-The biggest change in design is in the roof, which follows the same idea of the roofing on your property, with two sloping sides that meet in the middle.
-The front of the roof stands upright, yet is still equipped with glazing which allows plenty of natural light to stream in.
+The biggest change in design is in the roof, which follows the same roofing style as your property, with two sloping sides that meet in the middle.
+The front of the roof stands upright yet is still equipped with glazing, allowing plenty of natural light to stream in.